salwil/joeynmt-toy-models/README.md

 * Call the encoder with the embedding vector of the source sentence combined with the embedding vector of the source factors (in our case the POS-tags) to the source sentence vector.
 * Depending on the  value of the combine_method parameter, the source factor vectors are added ('add') or concatenated ('concatenate') to the source vector.
 This is done inside the call of the encoder instance.

 #### Parameters setting

 * For training a model with or without source factors, set the respective config file inside the train.sh script.
 * Inside the config file the embedding dimensions have to be set accordingly.
 In case of addition as combine method, the embedding dimensions for the source factor embedding vectors and the embedding vectors of the source sentence have to be the same (and also match the dimension of the decoder embedding vector dimension).
 In case of concatenating, the two dimensions together have to be the same as the decoder embedding vector dimension (e.g. 256 + 256 = 512).
+* In the download_install_packages.sh script, the clone URL is changed to the new branch (source_factors) with the complete factor implementation in the joeynmt repository of user salwil.
+By installing the package via pip, it will be available afterwards inside the previously activated virtual environment.

 #### Results